minvws/nl-rdo-woo-web/docs/dossier-types.md

 - forms
   - In many cases a single form can be used for both edit modes: `App\Form\Dossier\Foo\DetailsType`
   - If needed separate forms per edit mode can be defined: `App\Form\Dossier\Foo\DetailsConceptType`

+### Ingest

+Ingesting is the process of data (re-)ingestion into the system.
+Not just for the dossier entity itself but also all related data (relationships, files etcetera).
+Some examples of the resulting actions: indexing into ElasticSearch, generating thumbnails, executing OCR.

+Ingest must be able to completely restore or renew all data for the public website based on the database and file storage.
+It can be executed for all dossiers, or just for a single dossier.

+All dossier types automatically use the ``DefaultIngester`` which is based on data available in ``AbstractDossier``.
+For most dossiertypes this should suffice, but if you need to ingest additional relationships and/or related files that are specific to the dossier type you should implement the ``DossierIngestStrategyInterface`` and add it to the mapping in ``DossierIngester``.
+See ``WooDecisionIngestStrategy`` for an example.

+### Search index mapper

+- Add a new case to the ``ElasticDocumentType`` enum.
+- Implement ``ElasticDossierMapperInterface`` if needed.
+All dossier types automatically use the ``DefaultDossierMapper`` which indexes common properties from ``AbstractDossier``.
+If you need to map additional data into ElasticSearch that is specific to the dossier type you should implement a custom mapper.
+In that case you probably also need to add new fields to the ES schema.
+See ``WooDecisionMapper`` for an example.
+If you implement the ``ElasticDossierMapperInterface`` your mapper will be autowired with a higher priority than the default mapper.

+### Search results

+- Create a search result viewmodel that implements the marker interface ``DossierTypeSearchResultInterface``.
+- Implement ``ProvidesDossierTypeSearchResultInterface`` in the repository of the dossier type, this should return the new search result viewmodel.
+- Implement ``DossierTypeSearchResultMapperInterface``.
+In most cases you can use ``DossierTypeSearchResultMapper`` as a base to make this easier.
+- Add a new ``match`` case to ``ResultFactory::map``
+- Create a template at ``templates/search/entries/[ELASTICDOCUMENTTYPE-VALUE].html.twig``

+### Implement public website controller actions and templates

+- Implement a controller in ``src/Controller/Public/Dossier/[DOSSIERTYPE]/[DOSSIERTYPE]Controller.php``
+- Use one of the existing implementations as an example
+- Add templates for all new actions